-A multiple-award winner, Roksan's M2 CD was fending off better-specc'd rivals years after it first came out.
+A multiple What Hi-Fi?
+Award-winner, Roksan's M2 CD was fending off better-spec'd rivals years after it first came out.

 That was principally down to how good it sounded.
 It was full of character, but also combined refinement, bite and rhythmic ability better than any of its closest rivals.

 Its build and design certainly facilitated its sonic performance.
 The CD transport was softly suspended, a move which minimised the "amount of vibration fed into and out of the mechanism".

 No other player in its price range could budge it for a long time.
 A truly captivating performer.

 Read our full Roksan M2 CD review

 The CD 8 SE2 looked exactly like its original incarnation but brought updates that softened the CD 8 SE's more temperamental nature.

 It was less fussy with discs and Cyrus claimed it could more accurately read a compact disc's data.
 It had an excellent sense of organisation, as well as musicality and punch that were very much in the Cyrus mould.

 Like the company's other products, an upgrade path was possible.
 Slot in the PSX power supply and an extra dose of bass weight, authority and finesse could be extracted.

 The CD 8 was stunning.
 The CD 8 SE2 was even better.